Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - Do BST method for question 7 in heaps (question7 complete to be done)
 - question8 in heaps to be done still
 - question9 and question 10 to be done still
+- delete part of trees question1 to be done